 What happens next?

-All the archaeological finds (and records of what is found) will eventually go to a local museum.
+All the archaeological finds listed above (and records of what is found) will eventually go to a local museum.